1. Consider the amount you want to borrow

 Whether or not a personal loan is the right option for you depends on how much you’re looking to borrow, how long you need to pay it back and what you want to use it for.

 - if you want to borrow under £5,000 a credit card might be a better option for you.
-Personal loans typically allow you to borrow more - up to £10,000.
+Personal loans typically allow you to borrow more.
 It’s possible you could get a better APR on a credit card than a personal loan if you want to borrow a smaller amount, so this option may be worth considering

 - if you want to use your loan for business purposes you might be better off getting a business loan instead.
 Many financial providers won’t let you use a personal loan for business purposes, plus you miss out on extra perks like financial support and business advice.
 Consider both options to be sure you’re making the right decision for you